Is there a typical MO PhD Student?

 We are very fortunate to have several faculty members who regularly work with doctoral students.
 They all have many things to teach our students, which is why many of our students will rotate and work with several faculty members during their time in the program.
 Our faculty members enjoy their time and interactions with doctoral students, which leads to strong research productivity and high quality professional connections.

 How can I learn more about the MO PhD program?

-Please explore the various aspects of our website to learn more about the program.
-Specifically you can see the types of research projects our faculty are currently working on as well as our doctoral students.
+Please explore our website to learn more about the program.
+Be sure to read up on the current research of our faculty and students.
 You can also learn about our recent alumni and their research.
-If you still have questions following your explorations, feel free to email one of our current doctoral student ambassadors or alumni ambassadors to learn more about the program.
-If you are in the Ann Arbor area, you are welcome to attend one of our weekly Brown Bag seminars to meet some of the department members in person.
+If you still have questions, feel free to email one of our doctoral student ambassadors or alumni ambassadors.
+If you are in the Ann Arbor area, you are welcome to attend one of our weekly brown bag seminars to meet some of the department members in person.